-Scott Oswald is an accomplished trial lawyer who has brought more than three dozen trials to verdict.
-He has recovered more than $120 million in judgments and settlements for his clients.
+Scott Oswald is managing principal of The Employment Law Group, P.C.
+An accomplished trial lawyer who has brought more than 40 trials to verdict, he has recovered more than $200 million in judgments and settlements for his clients.

-A fellow of the prestigious College of Labor and Employment Lawyers, Mr. Oswald received his law degree from Howard University and honed his skills at Trial Lawyers College, founded by the legendary Gerry Spence.
+Mr. Oswald is a fellow of the prestigious College of Labor and Employment Lawyers.
+He received his law degree from Howard University and honed his skills at Trial Lawyers College, founded by the legendary Gerry Spence.

 Mr. Oswald litigates employment and whistleblower actions nationwide.
 He has broken new ground in whistleblower law:

-— First reported jury verdict under new (2009) anti-retaliation provisions of False Claims Act
+• First reported jury verdict under 2009 anti-retaliation provisions of False Claims Act

-A recipient of numerous legal awards, Mr. Oswald is recognized as one of the top 100 Super Lawyers in Washington, DC.
-He is a six-time honoree in the Best Lawyers in America and is rated 10 out of 10 by Avvo.
+A recipient of numerous legal awards, Mr. Oswald has been recognized as one of the top 100 Super Lawyers in Washington, DC, for the past five years.
+He is a seven-time honoree in the Best Lawyers in America and is rated 10 out of 10 by Avvo.

-Mr. Oswald is chair of the Federal Bar Association’s Professional Ethics Committee and vice chair of the FBA’s Qui Tam Section.
+Mr. Oswald is chair of the Federal Bar Association’s Professional Ethics Committee and also its Qui Tam Section.
 He is co-chair of an employment law subcommittee at the American Bar Association, and he has roles in other professional groups including the D.C.
 Bar and the National Employment Lawyers Association.